Boys' love: English-language publishing

-Marketing was significant in the transnational travel of yaoi from Japan to the United States, and led to yaoi to attract a following of LGBT fans in the United States.
+Marketing was significant in the transnational travel of BL from Japan to the United States, and led to BL to attract a following of LGBTQ fans in the United States.
 The 1994 original video animation adaptation of Kizuna: Bonds of Love was distributed by Ariztical Entertainment, which specializes in LGBT cinema and marketed the title as "the first gay male anime to be released on DVD in the US."
 The film was reviewed in the American LGBT magazine The Advocate, which compared the film to gay art house cinema.

-A large portion of Western fans choose to pirate yaoi material because they are unable or unwilling to obtain it through sanctioned methods.
+A large portion of Western fans choose to pirate BL material because they are unable or unwilling to obtain it through sanctioned methods.
 Scanlations and other fan translation efforts of both commercially published Japanese works and amateur dojinshi are common.